cilium/cilium/Documentation/concepts/kubernetes/configuration.rst

    information see the official Kubernetes docs:
    `Mounted ConfigMaps are updated automatically <https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#mounted-configmaps-are-updated-automatically>`__

-The following `ConfigMap` is an example where the etcd cluster is running in 2 nodes, ``node-1`` and ``node-2`` with TLS, and client to server authentication enabled.
+The following :term:`ConfigMap` is an example where the etcd cluster is running in 2 nodes, ``node-1`` and ``node-2`` with TLS, and client to server authentication enabled.